-4.5.8.
+4.8.8.
 In light of the above, it is considered that the Stoke Golding NDP is likely to have a long term minor positive effect in relation to the health and wellbeing objective.
-The plan seeks to allocate additional housing to the objectively assessed local housing need on a site with good access to social and leisure facilities.
+The plan seeks to address the delivery of the objectively assessed local housing need by safeguarding a reserve site with good access to social and leisure facilities.
 The NDP further supports the protection of existing and the provision of new community infrastructure, promotes good design and supports physical wellbeing.